stevebleazard/ocaml-jsonxt-pre-release/tests/core/README.md

 ```
 dune build @run_test_suite
 ```
+Which will run the tests for standard, streaming and monad parsers.
 The results are reported as follows:
 - pass: The JSON was handled correctly as defined by the test suite
 - fail: The parser either succeeded when it should have failed or vice versa